zesk/build/docs/tools/prompt.md

 - [`bashPromptModule_dotFilesWatcher`](#bashPromptModule_dotFilesWatcher)
 - [`bashPromptModule_iTerm2Colors](#### `bashPromptModule_iTerm2Colors` - Sets the console colors based on the project you are

-Sets the console colors based on the project you are currently in
+Sets the console colors based on the project you are currently in.
+Place an iterm2 colors configuration file (values of `bg=FFF` etc. one per line, comments allowed)

+Will fill in missing bright or non-bright colors which are unspecified. (`blue` implies `br_blue` and so on)

+Sets `BUILD_COLORS_MODE` based on background color

 - Location: `bin/build/tools/prompt/iterm2-colors.sh`